junior-x/vampyrsoda-blog/README.md

 `v 0.0.0`

-*Some styles for the basics visuals concepts, for the start, just usyng pure HTML / CSS, for the future gonna migrate to reactjs and implement some Animations.*
+*Some styles for the basics visuals concepts, to beggin, just usyng pure HTML / CSS right now, for the future gonna migrate to reactjs and implement some Animations.*

 <h1 align="center">
     <image src="./source/screen/screen-v0.png" />